bojanpopic/developer.joomlatools.com/framework/plugins.md

 ## Easy example

-To get us started, here is a very simple example of a plugin that has three event handlers: one for each of the model, view and controller of a component extension called `Acme` focusing on an entity named `Bar`.
+To get us started, here is a very simple example of a plugin that has three event handlers: one for each of the model, view and controller.
+Our component is called `Acme` and we are focusing on an model entity named `Bar`.

 ```php
 class PlgKoowaAcme extends PlgKoowaSubscriber